trussworks/Engineering-Playbook/developing/vcs/master-to-main.md

     defaultBranch = main
 ```

-For older versions of the `git` tool you'll have to be careful to not creat new repos with `master` as the default
+For older versions of the `git` tool you'll have to be careful to not create new repos with `master` as the default
 branch.
 First make a new git alias:

 ```sh